teinett/astro-dot-files/README.md

 ### STEP 6.

-Using VSCode editor?
+Use VSCode editor?

-Move all file from copied `.vscode` folder for your local `.vscode` folder.
+Move all files from the copied `.vscode` folder to your local `.vscode` folder.

 ### STEP 7.

-Using TypeScript?
+Use TypeScript?

 Edit file `tsconfig.json`: add aliases